 The Group ID subfield is 8-bit unsigned integer and indicates the identifier of the TWT group to which the requesting STA is assigned.
 The Group ID represents a set of STAs with adjacent TWT values.
 For group addressed traffic, a value of 00000000 in the TWT Group ID field is used for signaling all STAs in a TWT group instead of using individual AIDs.

 The Zero Offset of Group subfield indicates the initial TWT value within the range of TWT values within a TWT Group.
-A Zero Offset of Group of value 00010100 indicates the first TWT value of the assigned group is 20, where the unit of the Offset is given in the TWT Unit subfield.
+For example, a Zero Offset of Group of value 00010100 indicates the first TWT value of the assigned group is 20, where the unit of the Offset is given in the TWT Unit subfield.

 A non-AP STA uses the Zero Phase Offset, TWT Unit, and Increment within Group values to compute its location in the TWT Group.
 Based on the assigned TWT value, a STA computes the difference between its TWT value and the Zero Phase Offset value.
 If a TWT value is assigned to a single STA only, the computed difference and the value in Increment within Group subfield provides an estimate of the number of STAs already contending for the medium.
-For instance, if the value in Zero Offset of Group subfield for a TWT Group is "20" with TWT Unit subfield indicating "msec," and a STA's assigned TWT is 80msec, then the difference between its assigned TWT and first TWT of the Group is 60msec.
+For example, if the value in Zero Offset of Group subfield for a TWT Group is "20" with TWT Unit subfield indicating "msec," and a STA's assigned TWT is 80msec, then the difference between its assigned TWT and first TWT of the Group is 60msec.
 If the value in Increment within Group subfield is 10msec, then this STA concludes that there are at most 6 STAs contending for the channel currently.

 The TWT Unit subfield indicates the unit of the TWT values within the TWT group.
 The TWT Unit subfield is of length 3 bits.
 The TWT Unit value of 0 indicates millisecond, 1 indicates second, 2 indicates minute, 3 indicates hour, 4 indicates day, and the other values are reserved for future use.